 (Nikkor 200mm f/4 AI lens with the focusing ring set to closest focusing and Hood slid open.
 The lens appears quite long and stretches to about 17 cm from the camera.
 Depth of field scale is etched on the barrel under the focusing ring.)

-Coming to its results.
+Coming to its performance.
 It is above average in sharpness at f/4.
 It gets fairly sharp by f/5.6 and excellent by f/8.
 While shooting against the light there is almost no flare.
-There is some amount of color fringing visible which almost disappears by f/5.6.
+The lens has noticeable light fall off when wide open but it almost disappears at f/5.6.
+There is some amount of color fringing visible which also almost goes away by f/5.6.
 Between f/5.6 to about f/11 it is super sharp with excellent micro-contrast and almost no light fall off.
 Due to diffraction the image starts to get soft at f/22 and there is noticeable softness at f/32.
 I find this lens very well suited for portraits on a full frame camera.
 The bokeh looks pleasing.

 (Nikkor 200mm f/4 AI gives beautiful bokeh while maintaining excellent sharpness and microcontrast in the focused elements.)